Get

 Final Thoughts

 Teaching your dog new tricks can be a great bonding experience.
 Some dogs learn quickly, while others need lots of repetition and training.
 It is also important to remember that your dog’s confidence level and ability to perform the shake trick will be different in public than at home.
-Distractions, including onlookers and wildlife, make it harder for your dog to perform the trick, but with enough practice in public, they’ll perform the trick easily.
+Distractions, including onlookers and wildlife, make it harder for your dog to perform the trick, but with enough practice in public, they’ll perform the trick more reliably.

 Related Reads: